SQCU/verifiers/forkreadme.md

 many features are funky and different!

 crucially you call vllm inside of this project through `vf-vllm`, which blah blah blah `/verifiers/inference/vllm_server.py->cli_main():`. make sense? yeah, exactly. what this means for us is that the shell scripts we use should all be rewritten.

+vf-vllm nameswaps, fortunately, are easy! as for `train.py`...
+`soft_math_train.py`.

 ### Fork notes!